CaseyLeeMurphy/cs4690/README.md

 ## Installation

-Step 1: Have node (version 6.*) and npm installed.
+Step 1: Have node (version 6.*), npm, and mongoDB installed.
+Make sure mongo is running on port 27017.

 Step 2: Clone the repository to your local drive.

-Step 3: Browse to location on local drive where repository was cloned.
-Go into cs4690 >> server, and use npm to downlaod the following packages (if they aren't already downloaded globally):
+Step 3: Browse to location on local drive where repository was cloned in your terminal.
+In the folder containing the package.json, type "npm install".
+This should install all of the neccessary modules to get the app up and running

-1. express
-2. morgan
-3. compression
-4. serve-favicon
-5. body-parser

-Step 4: type "node nodeserver.js" from within the same folder (cs4690 >> server)
+Step 4: Type "npm run addStudents" to create a students collection in your mongo db, and add some records to it.

+Step 5: Type "npm start" to boot up the app.

 All done!
 The server will display to the console that it is listening.
 Head to your browser and type "localhost:3000" in the URL.
 It should look like this: